kjaymiller/kjaymiller.com/content/gh-action-accessibility.md

 ---
+date: 2023-09-13 01:29:26+00:00
+description: 'Here''s a subtle description to encourage the reader to read the blog
+  post:

+  "Want to know how I used GitHub Actions to create an accessible website testing workflow?
+From running tests on a local server to generating summary reports and comparing accessibility audits, discover my step-by-step approach.'
+image: https://jmblogstorrage.blob.core.windows.net/media/gh-action-a11y-build-and-deploy-job.png
 title: Website Accessibility Audit Reports via GH Actions
-date: 2023-09-13T01:29:26Z
-image: https://jmblogstorrage.blob.core.windows.net/media/gh-action-a11y-build-and-deploy-job.png
 ---

 I promise this isn't a stalling tactic.
 I will be working on the accessibility violations.
 I wanted to create a way to easily see the report.